Air Pollution and its Effect on Bodies of Water

 Clean Air and Sustainable Development Goals

 According to the outcome document of the United Nations Conference on Sustainable Development entitled “The future we want”, member countries of the United Nations are committed to promoting sustainable development policies that support healthy air quality through sustainable cities and human settlements.
 Aside from that, the 2030 Agenda for Sustainable Development led to the recognition that pollution abatement is important to the attainment of the Sustainable Development Goals.
-Moreover, a road map to achieving sustainable development, environmental protection and prosperity for all were outlined in the 2030 Agenda for Sustainable Development.
+Moreover, a road map to achieving sustainable development, environmental protection and prosperity for all was outlined in the 2030 Agenda for Sustainable Development.

 The World Health Organization constantly monitors and tracks progress on health indicators to measure progress towards achieving Sustainable Development Goals that are relevant to ambient and household air pollution.